Healthdirect Free Australian health advice you can count on.

 All opioids, including morphine, can have side effects that include life-threatening breathing problems.
 The risk of these is higher:

-• when first taking morphine
+• when you first take morphine

 • after a dosage increase